nais/doc/docs/workloads/how-to/communication.md

 # Communicate with other workloads in the same environment

-This guide will show you how to communicate with other workloads inside the same environment by using _internal endpoints_ (also known as [_service discovery_](../explanations/service-discovery.md)).
+This guide shows you how to communicate with other workloads inside the same environment by using their internal service address.
+The address is derived by using [_service discovery_](../explanations/service-discovery.md).

 ## Prerequisites

 - Your workload has [configured policies for _outbound traffic_ to the target workload](access-policies.md#outbound-access)
 - The target workload has [configured policies for _inbound traffic_ from your workload](access-policies.md#inbound-access)

-## Identify the target endpoint
+## Identify the target address

-To identity the endpoint of the workload we are communicating with, we need to know it's `name` and what `namespace` it's running in.
+To identity the address of the workload we are communicating with, we need to know its `name` and what `namespace` its running in.

 ### Target exists in the same namespace